gregorkovac/UZ-Notes/UZ.md

   - $\phi = tan^{-1}(\dfrac{d}{2f})$
   - FOV = $2 \phi$
   - Larger $f$ $\implies$ smaller fow
-- Chromatic abberation
+- Chromatic abberation - different wave lengths refract at different angles and focus at slightly different distances
-- Spherical abberation
+- Spherical abberation - spherical lenses do not focus the light perfectly; rays close to the edge focus closer than those at the center
 - Vignetting
 - Radial distortion
-- Digital image - discretize image into pixels
+- Digital image - discretize image into pixels; quantize light into intensity levels
 - Visible light cams - photos cause charge on each sensor cell
   - CCD
     - Reads out charge serially and digitizes